HZHENJ/2025-HUANGZHENJIA-coins-frontend/README.md

 The backend is built using Dropwizard and provides functionality to calculate the minimum number of coins required based on the target amount and coin denominations.

+You can find the frontend source code and setup instructions in the [BackEnd GitHub Repository](https://github.com/HZHENJ/2025-HUANGZHENJIA-coins-backend.git).

 ### Running the Backend Service

 #### Locally